1.0 - Introduction

 3.1 Permissions for member access roles

-MSP modules - These are the msp features such as Companies, Integrations, Sell, Security Stack, SecOps etc.
+MSP Modules: These permissions control access to MSP-specific features, such as Companies, Integrations, Sell, Security Stack, SecOps, and more.

 4.0 Matrix of access levels <> modules